psas/procedure-book/05-PreLaunch.markdown

 ## Post Check Power Down

- 1. SSH into the flight computer via LTC
+ 1. SSH into the flight computer
  1. Manually stop the FCF service
  1. Purge the log files
  1. Set any and all flags to FLIGHT